sg-crest A Singapore Government Agency Website

 Have you been waiting for the outcome of your interview?
 Perhaps it’s time to drop a follow-up email to check in for updates.
 Here’s how!

 Has it been a while since you interviewed for a role?
-If you’ve been waiting for an update for a week or so, it is time to follow up.
+If you’ve been waiting for an update for a week or so, it is time to do a follow up email after the interview.
 Dropping a quick note can help speed up the hiring process or, in other instances, learn of your job application status to better access your opportunities.

 Why follow up with an email for a job?